PujanMotiwala/my-data-science-notes/docs/02 Math/01 Probability/01 Basic Probability Theory/01_Definition_and_Terminology.md

+---
+tags:
+  - Probability
+  - Foundations
+  - Terminology
+  - Math/index
+  - Statistics
+  - Core
+  - Concept
+---
 # Basic Probability: Definitions and Terminology

 ## Definition / Introduction
 *   Probability theory is the mathematical framework for quantifying uncertainty and the likelihood of events.
 It provides a precise language to reason about randomness.
-*   Understanding these core terms is essential because they form the building blocks for analyzing data, building statistical models, interpreting [[../02 Inferential statistics/Hypothesis testing|Hypothesis Tests]], and understanding algorithms in [[../../06 Machine Learning/ML model|Machine Learning]] and AI.
+*   Understanding these core terms is essential because they form the building blocks for analyzing data, building statistical models, interpreting [[Hypothesis testing|Hypothesis Tests]], and understanding algorithms in [[ML model|Machine Learning]] and AI.
 *   This section covers the fundamental vocabulary.
 We will primarily discuss *theoretical probability* (based on models like fair coins or dice), but these terms also apply to *empirical probability* (based on observed data frequencies), which we'll explore later.

 ## Key Concepts